wukinnin/fitfusion/docs/GAMEPLAY.md

     - Average rep/sec (minutes:secs.milliseconds)
     - Fastest rep/sec (minutes:secs.milliseconds)
 - Subtext: "You have defeated all 10 monsters!"
-- Shows "Retry" and 'Quit" button, each with "Are you sure you want to [X]?" confirmation screen?
+- Shows "Retry" and 'Quit" button, each with "Are you sure you want to [X]?" confirmation screen

 #### Defeat Screen
 - Screen is tinted red at ~25% opacity